What is Holistic Addiction Treatment?

 Benefits of Holistic Drug Addiction Treatment

-- Holistic treatment can help a person learn skills that they can carry into their daily lives to reduce stress and reduce the risk of relapse after treatment.
+- Can help a person learn skills that they can carry into their daily lives to reduce stress and reduce the risk of relapse after treatment.

-- Chronic pain is often a contributing factor to prescription drug addiction.
-Many of the same holistic treatment remedies used in addiction recovery have also been shown to assist in non-medicated chronic pain management.
+- Many of the same holistic treatment remedies used in addiction recovery have also been shown to assist in non-medicated chronic pain management.

 When patients address all aspects of their well-being simultaneously, they begin to notice links between them.
 For instance, a patient who focuses intensely on physical health measures such as diet and exercise will find that holistic addiction treatment increases their awareness of which thoughts and emotions reduce their motivation to maintain such practices.
 Somebody who prefers prayer and meditation may likewise find that certain physical symptoms make it harder to maintain inner peace.
 A person who believes strongly in spiritual remedies may also have their faith shattered by a series of events that throw their emotions off-balance.